emilianoyoung/ai/_posts/_archive/2019-12-23-5-artificial-intelligence-stocks-to-consider.md

 ---
 category: news
 title: "5 Artificial Intelligence Stocks to Consider"
-excerpt: "The company’s Waymo unit could be worth as much as $175 billion ...
+excerpt: "The company’s Waymo unit could be worth as much as ...
 That puts it at the top of the heap among artificial intelligence stocks.
-Nvidia (NASDAQ:NVDA) is the pioneer of GPUs (Graphics Processing Units), which are chips that process large ..."
+Nvidia (NASDAQ:NVDA) is the pioneer of GPUs (Graphics Processing ..."
 publishedDateTime: 2019-12-23T15:02:00Z
 sourceUrl: https://investorplace.com/2019/12/5-artificial-intelligence-stocks-to-consider/
 ampUrl: https://investorplace.com/2019/12/5-artificial-intelligence-stocks-to-consider/amp/